 Spanish Lime or Guinep is a Lychee (Litchi chinensis) relative originating in northern parts of South America.
-Nowadays it is found throughout Central American and the Caribbean, including the Florida Keys at the southernmost tip of the United States.
+Nowadays, the tree found throughout Central American and the Caribbean, including the Florida Keys at the southernmost tip of the United States.

 It can grow into a large tree reaching heights of up to 25 m (85 ft), though is more typically 9 to 18 m (30 to 60 ft) tall.
-On open sites, it develops a stout trunk, sometimes fluted on large trees, supporting a densely leafy rounded crown.
+On open sites, it develops a stout trunk, sometimes with fluting in large trees, supporting a densely leafy rounded crown.
 The bark is grey and smooth.

 The leaves are compound, made up of four, sometimes six, green leaflets arranged in pairs along the length.
 They are briefly deciduous in areas with a pronounced dry season but are otherwise evergreen, remaining on the tree in all seasons and in a dense arrangement that casts a deep shade.

-The flowers are small, green-white, sweetly fragrant and with male and female flowers on separate trees, though some trees also have bi-sexual or perfect flowers mixed in.
-They are borne in finger-like clusters at the ends of the branches from spring to summer, coinciding with the transition from the dry to the rainy season in its native range.
+The flowers are small, green-white, sweetly fragrant and with male and female flowers on separate trees, though some trees also have bisexual or perfect flowers mixed in.
+They bloom from spring to summer, coinciding with the transition from the dry to the rainy season in its native range, borne in finger-like clusters at the ends of the branches.

-The fertilised flowers are followed by small round fruit in clusters resembling bunches of large grapes.
-They ripening from mid-summer to early autumn and have a thin, leathery green skin enclosing translucent, jelly-like orange pulp surrounding a large white seed, though double-seeded fruit are occasionally encountered.
+Fertilised flowers are followed by small round fruit in clusters resembling bunches of large grapes.
+The fruit ripening from mid-summer to early autumn, with thin, leathery green skin enclosing jelly-like, translucent orange pulp surrounding a large seed, though some may be double-seeded.
 Fruit size varies with the variety and growing conditions, ranging from 2 to 4 cm (0.75 to 1.5 in) in diameter.

 The tree is cultivated primarily for its fruit, though its attractive form and dense, wide-spreading crown has led to it being planted as a shade or street tree in some areas.